kowalski7cc/podlab/README.md

-# Ansible Lab
+# podLAB

-Build a simple lab ready for exercising with Ansible
+Build a simple lab using podman and systemd, ready for exercising with Ansible

 ## Requirements